mdn/content/files/en-us/web/api/request/signal/index.md

 // Create a new abort controller const controller = new AbortController();

-// Creatae a request we this controller's AbortSignal object const req = new Request('/', { signal: controller.signal });
+// Create a request with this controller's AbortSignal object const req = new Request('/', { signal: controller.signal });

 // Add an event handler logging a message in case of abort